cockroachdb/docs/src/current/v24.3/critical-log-messages.md

     - **Severity**: Medium
     - **Description**: At the time of failure, there was a network-related issue that occurred in the environment that affected the listed node.
     - **Impact**: Any leaseholders that are on the affected node will be unavailable and other nodes will need to re-elect a new leaseholder.
 As leaseholder election can take up to 9 seconds, the SQL service latency can increase significantly during this time, if records are accessed from a leaseholder on the impacted node.
-    - **Action**: Check if the node:
+    - **Action**: Check if the node has experienced one of the following:
-        - has been purposely removed from the cluster by the user,
+        - The user has purposefully removed the node from the cluster.
-        - has been affected by an asymmetrical network partition,
+        - Asymmetrical network partitioning.
-        - experienced resource exhaustion, such as an OOM or CPU saturation, or
+        - Resource exhaustion, such as an OOM or CPU saturation.
-        - has had any recent hardware changes.
+        - Recent hardware changes.
     - **Related metrics**: NONE
     - **See also**: [Network partition]({% link {{ page.version.version }}/cluster-setup-troubleshooting.md %}#network-partition)